 As she daydreamed a powerful sage, Durvasa, passed by becoming enraged because she did not notice and greet him properly.
 Therefore He cursed her to remain unrecognized by whomever she was daydreaming about.
 He then lessened the curse so that if she returned a gift given to her by that person they would remember her.
 So Shakuntala journeyed to the capital with the ring, hoping that with it King Dushyanta would remember her.
 But she lost the ring on the journey so the king did not recognize her when she arrived.

 Bhrigu Curses Vishnu

-The Matsya Purana tells of the perpetual deva-asura wars, where devas would always win.
+The Matsya Purana tells of the perpetual deva-asura wars, with devas always winning.
 Humiliated, Shukra Acharya, guru of the asuras, approached Siva for the mritasanjeevani stotra, or mantra to make asuras invincible, and so had his asuras take refuge at his father’s (Bhrigu) ashram.
-But with Shukra Acharya gone the devas again attacked the asuras.
+But with Shukra Acharya gone, the devas again attacked the asuras.
 However, the asuras obtained Bhrigu’s wife’s help, who rendered Indra immobile.
 Indra, in turn, appealed to Lord Vishnu to get rid of her.
 Vishnu obliged by severing her head with his sudarshana chakra.
 When Sage Bhrigu saw what had happened to his wife, he cursed Vishnu to be repeatedly born on earth, suffering the pains of worldly life.
 Hence, Vishnu had to incarnate multiple times.

 Curses are dreadful in the stories, but they raise the question as to whether they really happened or not.
 A curse like Durvasa’s on Shakuntala or Bhrigu’s on Vishnu would sober us up if we could know that they really happened.